ra972/Ahmed-Data-Analyst-Portfolio/README.md

 ## SQL PROJECT TITLE: Clean and Filter Movie the Data

-I have been given a set of uncleaned movies data  to clean and filter.
+I have been given a set of uncleaned movies data ([ftfsftqwffqw] ( 1.jpeg ) to clean and filter.